Barcelona is incredible. It is fresh, crazy, young and free!

 Enjoy Gaudi’s genius

 Personally I never really liked Sagrada Familia, but I think is something that needs to be seen at least once because, like it or not, it definitely is spectacular and one of the most famous landmarks in Spain.

-On the other hand, the cathedral is not the only creation of Gaudi in Barcelona, the other being so much more interesting.
-Casa Calvet, Palau Guell, Casa Batllo, Casa Mila (La Pedrera) are only a few of the unique examples of incredible architecture creation signed by Gaudi.
+On the other hand, the cathedral is not the only creation of Gaudi in Barcelona, the others are so much more interesting.
+Casa Calvet, Palau Guell, Casa Batllo, Casa Mila (La Pedrera) are only a few of the unique examples of incredible architectural creations signed by Gaudi.

 While the first one is now a restaurant where you can enjoy Catalan cuisine, Casa Batllo and Casa Mila (La Pedrera) are in my opinion “must stops” in Barcelona.